akeneo/pim-helpcenter/README.md

 gulp serve
 ```

-The help center website is then available on `localhost:8000`.
+The PIM help center website is then available on `localhost:8000`.
 Files located in the content and src directories are watched for changes, so when developing or writing new articles you do not need to launch any other task.

 **Documentation contribution**